Finding Homes for Dogs

 Generating Interest | Screening Applicants | Download Application

-Perhaps you have rescued a chained dog and want to find her a good home.
-Or maybe you want to place your own dog with another family.
+So you've rescued a chained dog or want to place your own dog with another family.

-on rehabilitating chained or neglected dogs may be helpful to you.
+on rehabilitating chained or neglected dogs may be helpful.

-Although some chained dogs are aggressive, many of them are perfectly trainable
+Although some chained dogs are aggressive, most are trainable

 and able to be placed as family pets.
 See some of the chained dogs we